Lifespan: Bunmei 18 (1486) to 12/24 of Tenbun 11 (1543)

 Rank: sengoku daimyō

-Title: Junior Fifth Rank (Lower); Governor of Shinano
+Title: Junior Fifth Rank (Lower) and Governor of Shinano

 Father: Nagao Yoshikage